JackieBinya/jacqueline-binya-website/content/posts/css/extract-svgs.md

 draft: false
 ---

-> _Please note that this blog post is a living document in which I write notes as I learn about using SVG in Vuejs.
-I am mainly focused in the use of svg and hope to include topics like animation of SVG in a latter stage._

 ## Images of the web

 The most commonly used image formats in the web include bitmap, svg and webp.